 Then followed Juha Bos in an excellent sixth spot.
 The Belgian was driving a discrete but very strong race.

 Speedy Davy did not waste any time crawling up Hackman’s gearbox.
 He planted his bright orange McLaren well in sight of Hackman, putting the American driver under pressure once more.
 Hackman went slightly wide out of turn 7, losing traction in the process.
-It was all Jacques needed to blast by on the straight lining the pits.
+It was all Jaques needed to blast by on the straight lining the pits.
 The Canadian duly taking eight.

 Through all that action, I almost forgot to watch out for our boy.
 And that while Voigt was, against all odds, doing pretty good.
 He had managed to not spin the car once, nor did he have any off.
 Actually, he had not been involved in any incident worth mentioning.

 That had him running 15th now.
 Not even last of the cars still on track.
 Philippe Henrique was behind him and seemed to actually want to race our boy.

 The Brazilian was running one of the power barfing McLarens.
 On the straights he thus easily made up ground on or underpowered Porsche.
 In the twisty parts, my man however compensated with everything he and the Porka had.
 A thought that I had held for completely impossible before, then crossed my mind.
 The idea that brain fade Voigt actually had more skill than this samba dancer in his McLaren.

 “That Brazilian is out-of-control.
 Overdriving his car the whole time.
 It’s a potential liability let loose.”